Generic Name: amlodipine/valsartan (am-LOE-di-peen/val-SAR-tan)

 - Nonsteroidal anti-inflammatory drugs (NSAIDs) (eg, ibuprofen, naproxen, celecoxib) because they make decrease amlodipine/valsartan's effectiveness and the risk of serious kidney problems may be increased

-- Clarithromycin, cobicistat, conivaptan, cyclosporine, itraconazole, ketoconazole, protease inhibitors (eg, ritonavir, telaprevir), rifamycins (eg, rifampin), or telithromycin because they may increase the risk of amlodipine/valsartan's side effects
+- Azole antifungals (eg, itraconazole, ketoconazole), cobicistat, conivaptan, cyclosporine, macrolide antibiotics (eg, clarithromycin), protease inhibitors (eg, ritonavir, telaprevir), rifamycins (eg, rifampin), or telithromycin because they may increase the risk of amlodipine/valsartan's side effects

-- Lithium or simvastatin because the risk of their side effects may be increased by amlodipine/valsartan
+- Lithium, simvastatin, or tacrolimus because the risk of their side effects may be increased by amlodipine/valsartan

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if amlodipine/valsartan may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.